atisheksingh/Twitter-sentiment-anaylsis/readme.md

 # Twitter-sentiment-anaylsis
+Used NLP(Natural Language Processing) determine weather given US Airline Sentiment Dataset, which contains data for over 14000 tweets is positive, negative or neutral.

-# using the following classifier :
+# Using the following classifier :
--Random Forest Classifier
+1.Random Forest Classifier
--KNeighborsClassifier
+2.KNeighborsClassifier
--Svc( Support vector classifier )
+3.Svc( Support vector classifier )

 # Method Used in the process:
 1. Fetching data from **.CSV** file.